OPERATION THEATER [O.T.] LAYOUT

-Nirmal Hospital Pvt.
-Ltd. performs numerous general and specialty surgeries every day.
+Nirmal hospital pvt. ltd. performs numerous general and specialty surgeries every day.
 Keeping in mind the requirements of the surgical fraternity the Institute has provided three state of the art operating rooms designed to perform all types of major and supra major surgeries.
-The operating rooms are equipped with sophisticated equipment like C-Arm with Image Intensifier and Operating Microscope.
-Development of a separate O.T. wing has recently been completed The hospital has also introduced Computer Assisted Surgery (CAS), a unique feature in South Gujarat.
+The operating rooms are equipped with sophisticated equipment like C-Arm with image identifier and operating microscope.
+Development of a separate O.T. wing has recently been completed the hospital has also introduced Computer Assisted Surgery (CAS), a unique feature in south gujarat.

-Special precautions have been taken to provide highest level of sterility inside the O.T.
-All types of major and supra major Neuro, Orthopedic, Plastic, Pediatric, ENT and General Surgeries are performed on a regular basis.
+Special precautions have been taken to provide highest level of sterility inside the O.T. all types of major and super major Neuro, Orthopedic, Plastic, Pediatric, ENT and general surgeries are performed on a regular basis.

 Unless it is an emergency, you and your physician may discuss surgery as a way to correct your condition upon diagnosis.
 This decision is based on careful evaluation of your personal medical history and subsequent medical tests, such as blood tests, X-rays, MRI, CT scan, electrocardiogram, or other laboratory work performed to determine the exact diagnosis.

 Depending on the diagnosis, a patient has several surgery options:

 A procedure you choose to have, which may not necessarily be essential to continue a good quality of life.
 An example would be to have an unsightly mole or wart removed.